-GSAPP is a contemporary school of psychology that benefits from a rich tradition and has the distinction of being among the first schools to offer the Doctor of Psychology Degree (PsyD).
-GSAPP awarded its first doctoral degree in psychology in 1976 and among the cohort of distinguished alumni is past APA President (1996) Dr. Dorothy Cantor.
-Since that time, our school has maintained a standard of excellence in preparing students for the professional practice of psychology.
-Relatively small class sizes afford students individualized attention and opportunities to work closely with our distinguished faculty in developing students’ professional skills and identity as practitioners and scholars.
-As a student at GSAPP, you will also have access to a vibrant network of successful GSAPP alumni.
-These relationships between faculty, students, and alumni last beyond our students' graduation as evidenced by our active and robust alumni organization.
+GSAPP is a contemporary school of psychology that benefits from a rich tradition that includes being one of the first schools to offer the Doctor of Psychology (PsyD) Degree.
+We awarded our first doctoral degree in 1976, and among that cohort of distinguished alumni is past APA President, Dr. Dorothy Cantor.
+Since then, our school has maintained a standard of excellence in preparing students for the professional practice of psychology.
+Relatively small class sizes afford students individualized attention and opportunities to work closely with our distinguished faculty in developing students’ professional skills and identities as practitioners and scholars.
+As a student, graduate, faculty member, staff member, or administrator of GSAPP, you will also have access to a vibrant network of successful GSAPP alumni.
+These relationships last beyond our students' graduation as evidenced by our active and robust alumni organization.

-Clinical training is the centerpiece of our doctoral students’ education.
-GSAPP’s students benefit from clinical training in a wide array of practicum sites-both within GSAPP and through partnerships with its external affiliates.
-Within GSAPP, students have the opportunity to refine their clinical and assessment skills through faculty-led clinics in GSAPP’s Center for Applied Psychology and our Psychological Clinic.
-GSAPP also has affiliated partnerships with agencies serving children and adults with diverse mental health needs in the New York, New Jersey and Philadelphia areas.
-Our dedicated and outstanding clinical supervisors, visiting and clinical faculty are committed to our students’ growth and development.
-GSAPP is most proud of its APPIC internship available to GSAPP students upon completion of their course of study.
+Clinical training is the centerpiece of our education.
+Our students benefit from training in a wide array of practicum sites-both at GSAPP and through partnerships with its external affiliates.
+At GSAPP, students have the opportunity to refine their clinical and assessment skills through clinics such as the Rutgers Center for Adult Autism Services (RCAAS), the Center for Psychological Services (CPS), and the Douglas Developmental Disabilities Center (DDDC).
+We also maintain strong partnerships with agencies serving children and adults with diverse mental health needs in the New York City, New Jersey, and Philadelphia areas.
+Our dedicated faculty, staff, and supervisors are committed to our growth and development, the benefit of the clients we serve directly, and the wellbeing of those served by our alumni over the years.

-GSAPP boasts faculty who represent excellence in teaching, clinical supervision, and scholarship in the field of psychology, nationally and internationally.
-Our faculty epitomizes the profession of psychology holding leading roles as primary investigators on research, service grants and contracts; serving as clinical and school psychologists in their private practices and schools; and consulting for organizations and communities.
-Being a premier school of professional psychology, GSAPP is a rich academic resource for the collaborative academic relationships (through the Committee on Institutional Cooperation (CIC)) afforded Rutgers University as a member of the Big Ten.
+GSAPP boasts faculty representing national and international excellence in teaching, research, supervision, and scholarship in the field of psychology.
+Our faculty epitomizes the profession of psychology, holding leading roles as primary investigators on research projects, service grants, and contracts; psychologists in private practices, clinics, and schools; and consultants for organizations and communities.
+Among schools of professional psychology, GSAPP is uniquely positioned for collaborative academic relationships such as those through the Committee on Institutional Cooperation, afforded Rutgers as a member of the Big Ten.

-Being an applied professional school of psychology in the 21st century, GSAPP has embraced its responsibility to prepare psychologists who are equipped to face contemporary challenges and to facilitate ongoing professional training for postgraduates and members of our community.
-GSAPP supports ongoing professional development and continuing education for the profession through our continuing and professional studies offerings.**
+GSAPP has embraced its responsibility to prepare psychologists equipped to face contemporary challenges and to facilitate ongoing professional training for postgraduates and members of our community.
+At GSAPP, we support ongoing professional development and education for practitioners through our continuing and professional studies offerings.**

-GSAPP has a commitment to diversity - diversity of theoretical orientations, appreciation of individual differences and preparing culturally competent students who are educated and trained in an environment that embraces and respects differences.
-Our diverse student body and student-led clubs reflect our commitment.
-GSAPP is also poised to address many grand challenges facing our communities.
-We prepare our students to work on a range of issues including, but not limited to, autism (Douglas Developmental Disabilities Center and Project Natural Setting Therapeutic Management), school climate issues (Inclusive Schools Climate Initiative), foster-care (Foster Care Counseling Project) and in the health care system.
+GSAPP is committed to diversity - diversity of theoretical orientations, individual differences and cultural competence, and training in respect for persons from all backgrounds.
+Our diverse student body and student-led clubs reflect this commitment.
+GSAPP is also poised to address many challenges facing our underserved communities.
+We prepare our students to work on a range of issues including, but not limited to, children and adults with autism, schools and other systems, and pediatric behavioral health.

-The Graduate School of Applied and Professional Psychology (GSAPP) invites you to explore our website and to learn more about our graduate and professional psychology programs and continuing education opportunities.
-The faculty and staff are available to answer any of your questions or discuss your interest in GSAPP.
+Please consider making the next step in your professional career an entirely unique one: The Graduate School of Applied and Professional Psychology invites you to explore our website and to learn more about our graduate and professional psychology programs, our diverse collection of centers, and our array of live and on-demand continuing education opportunities.
+The faculty, staff, and administration are available to answer any of your questions or discuss your interest in GSAPP.

 Interim Dean, Graduate School of Applied and Professional Psychology